-At WBF, we are hoping to use our unique voice to help raise awareness for these issues, in addition to doing exciting, elegant programs with children and teens to educate them about the incredible, compassionate, and therapeutic equine world.
+At WBF, we are hoping to use our unique voice to help raise awareness for these issues, in addition to doing exciting, elegant programs with children and teens to educate them about the incredible, compassionate, wild, and therapeutic equine world.

 What is Happening to Wild Horses?

 In the Western United States right now, wild horses are facing brutal roundups by low flying helicopter, where they are often chased for miles at a time into trap sites.
 These stampedes can take place in the sweltering heat, and they also take place when small newborn foals are on the range.
 As you can imagine, not all the horses survive these experiences.

 Wild horses, particularly small foals (babies) or pregnant mares (adult female mothers), can be run to exhaustion, and death.
 Stallions (male horses) break their legs or backs trying to escape or bravely protect their families.
 No horse is truly safe during a helicopter roundup, which WBF and many leading environmental and animal organizations define as inhumane.

 Following a roundup, the horses who are captured are then put into trailers, often enormous semi-trucks suited for livestock (to be clear, and to correct an often mistaken narrative: wild horses are not livestock).
 We have been on the ground to witness horses being trampled, or breaking their legs, attempting to escape such a foreign entity taking them away.

 They are then usually taken to a temporary holding facility, where they are sorted; and then to mass holding facilities where many live out their lives unable to be with their families, or gallop, or even in some instances find proper shelter from the elements.
 Some are adopted each year, but on the scale of things, not many; despite the BLM advertising adoption events on the internet and in our opinion at WBF, misconstruing and warping the reality.